-4.6.1.22 Content <Content> (the content in the UploadFile)
+4.6.1.20 Content <Content> (the content in the UploadFile)

 Presence: [0..1] Definition: The actual file in the UploadFile operation.
 The file is in Base64 format.
-Data Type: Base64Binary Rule: This element is mandatory in operation UploadFile, ignored in other operations.
+Data Type: Base64Binary

+Rule: This element or the EncryptedData element is mandatory in operation UploadFile, ignored in other operations.
+Only one of the Content or EncryptedData elements is allowed.